Codeknight399/python-flask-Api-projects/README.md

-# Python & Flask Projects Portfolio
+# Python Django & Flask Projects Portfolio
 > Advanced projects from Angela Yu's 100 Days of Code Bootcamp - London App Brewery

 This repository demonstrates practical application of Python for Backend Development, API Integration, and Automation.
 Each project is self-contained with its own README and requirements.